tofodroid/mimi-mod/README.md

 - Add note particles when instruments are playing

 - Add basic animations for playing instruments

-- Add mechanical musician that can play instruments like a player

 - Add additional midi settings from config file to in-game GUI